Repeatedly Recognized As One of Seattle's Best DUI Attorneys

 In his practice of 10 years, Mr. Webb has been repeatedly recognized as one of Seattle's Best DUI Attorneys.
 Seattle DUI Defense is Mr. Webb's primary area of emphasis.
 He is your Seattle DUI attorney!
 See his exemplary RESULTS!
 On numerous occasions he has been named a Super Lawyer Rising Star by Washington Law and Politics magazine.
 Only 2.5 percent of the attorneys in the state are named to the Rising Stars list - only a fraction of the DUI attorneys out there were on that list.
 Nathan Webb, is also a SUPERB DUI ATTORNEY - (perfect 10.0 out of 10.0 - Avvo.com).
 Additionally, Mr. Webb was recognized by Seattle Met Magazine as a Top Attorney in the State of Washington for 2012 in the area of DUI/DWI Law.

 Have you been looking through search engines trying to find a great Seattle DUI Attorney?
 It's tough to find an attorney with whom you feel comfortable.
-What I can tell you about me is that I have produced exceptional DUI RESULTS* Seattle's DUI Law Firm, the Webb Law Firm, has delivered fantastic outcomes for hundreds upon hundreds of clients (ranging from lawyers, doctors, Microsoft employees, musicians, and former professional athletes) charged with criminal offenses!
+What I can tell you about me is that I have produced exceptional DUI RESULTS* Seattle's DUI Law Firm, the Webb Law Firm, has delivered fantastic outcomes for hundreds upon hundreds of clients (ranging from lawyers, doctors, Microsoft and Boeing employees, musicians, police officers, and former professional athletes) charged with criminal offenses!
 Exceptional RESULTS* are the best measure of a truly experienced Seattle DUI attorney - direct solicitation letters, blogs, clever websites and high search engine rankings really can't compare to the only valuable asset you need, results!
 You deserve a DUI Attorney who has experience, knowledge and proven DUI results.

 Here are some examples of defenses to a DUI arrest: